 Pro 1: Quiet Operation

-Baseboard heating operates quietly, unlike forced-air systems that periodically blast air, which is a big pro when installing in bedrooms.
+A benefit of baseboard heating is it operates quietly, unlike forced-air systems that periodically blast air.
+This is a big pro when installing in bedrooms.
 They won’t negatively affect your sleep schedule or keep you awake with loud noises.

 Pro 2: Easy Installation